rh-jmc-team/prometheus-jfr-exporter/README.md

 #### Requirements

 This project references libraries from JDK Misson Control project, which is not published on Maven Central.
 In order to build from source, gradle expects to find JMC artifacts in Maven Local.
-Follow [offical instructions](http://hg.openjdk.java.net/jmc/jmc/file/5e0a199762b6/README.md#l177) to build JMC.
+Follow [official instructions](http://hg.openjdk.java.net/jmc/jmc/file/5e0a199762b6/README.md#l177) to build JMC.

 After packaging JMC, run the following command in JMC root directory to install artifacts to Maven Local.
 ```sh